bunchc/blog/content/posts/2014-08-14-Multi-Node-Devstack-with-Neutron-and-Cells.md

 ## Conclusion

 In this post, we created two virtual machines, installed Devstack while enabling nova-cells.
 Finally, we actually configured the cells to talk to one another.
-This post was largely an almagmation of two other posts highlighted in the resources section
+This post was largely an amalgamation of two other posts highlighted in the resources section

 ## Resources
 - [http://openlystacking.blogspot.com/2013/07/creating-cell-environment-using-devstack.html](http://openlystacking.blogspot.com/2013/07/creating-cell-environment-using-devstack.html)